 Building certification (i.e. inspection) involves independently checking and approving building work to ensure it complies with the safety, health, amenity and sustainability standards specified in legislation and building codes.

-The building certifier signs a Form 16—Inspection certificate/aspect certificate/QBCC licensee aspect certificate (PDF, 158KB) and provides it to a builder to confirm that a stage of construction has been completed satisfactorily.
+The building certifier signs a Form 16 – Inspection certificate (PDF, 158KB) and provides it to a builder to confirm that a stage of construction has been completed satisfactorily.

-The building approval states which inspections are required and at what stages of construction.
+The building approval addresses the inspection schedule.
 The builder must notify the building certifier when building work is ready for inspection.